-Of the services and projects delivered during 2021/2022, 15 continue into 2022/2023 and of these at least three will extend into 2023/2024.
-In addition, to date in the financial year 2022/2023 funding has been secured for a further two services covering energy and debt.
+Of the services and projects delivered during 2022/2023, nine continue into 2023/2024 and of these at least two will extend into 2024/2025.
+In addition, to date in the financial year 2023/2024 funding has been secured for a further three services covering outreach, private-rented housing sector and food insecurity.
 Replacement funding will be sought for key services as the current funding comes to an end.